sagarjha07/NewSance/README.md

 # NewSance
-A Live News App using React-Native
+## A Live News App build in React-Native.